highfidelity/hifi-docs-grav-content/04.script/03.js-tips/docs.md

 To get your avatar's current position, use the [MyAvatar](../../api-reference/namespaces/myavatar) namespace.
 MyAvatar contains properties with information related to your avatar.
 Use the position property, `MyAvatar.position`, which returns an object.

 In the following example, we are using the JSON.stringify method to convert the JavaScript object (returned by `MyAvatar.position`) to a data string that can be sent over the server.

+You can try this out using the scripting console in Interface.

 ```javascript
 JSON.stringify(MyAvatar.position);